New England Riptide: 2006

 During the 2006 season the Riptide finished with a record of 24 wins and 17 losses, in the 41 games the team played during the season.
 Once again Jocelyn Forest led the Riptide pitching staff.
 Forest recorded 15 wins during the season which was both a team and league high.
 In 130 innings pitched, Forest had a 1.29 ERA and 107 strikeouts.
 The Riptide received very well balanced offensive attack in the 2006 season with many different offensive leaders including Lyndsey Angus, Lindy Winkler, and Tarrah Beyster.
-Lyndsey Angus earned the WPF Player of the Year.
+Lyndsey Angus earned the NPF Player of the Year.

 NPF championship

 The New England Riptide defeat the Connecticut Brakettes by a 2-0 margin, to win their first ever NPF Championship.
 Jocelyn Forest receives the NPF Championship Series Most Valuable Player award following her impressive performance which includes striking out seven and stranding seven Brakettes on base.

 2007

 The Riptide finished the 2007 with 26 wins and 18 losses, and as a result finished 3rd in the league.
 Eileen Canney was the ace of the Riptide pitching staff during the 2007 season and finished the season with 9-6 record.
 Also during the 2007 campaign Canney had 1.16 ERA and 137 strikeouts, both of which were league highs.
 The Riptide also had very strong seasons from Erica Beach, Jocelyn Forest, and Danielle Henderson, who helped to anchor the pitching staff.
 During the 2007 season Scott Shanel led the offense with a .324 batting average, 34 stolen bases, 26 walks, and 35 runs.
 However, during the season the offense was very well balanced eight players having an average over .250.